How To Write a Novella: 8 Simple Steps For a Completed Book (With Examples)

 These numbers can vary based on the decisions an author/publisher makes during the book formatting step, such as font size, margins, and the requirements of the printer.

 It’s not only about word count, though.
-There are some subtle differences between novels and novellas, as well as novellas and short stories.
+There are some subtle differences between novels, novellas, and short stories.
 Let’s talk about it!

 What’s the difference between a novel, a novella, and a novelette?